Near Bryan in Brazos County, Texas — The American South (West South Central)

 In 1915 the Texas Legislature appropriated $5,000 to survey and mark the route.
 The Daughters of the American Revolution and other patriotic groups sponsored and endorsed the project, and V.N.
 Zivley was commissioned to make the survey.
 In 1918 the state and D.A.R. placed granite markers approximately every five miles along the Texas section of the road.

-Marker series.
-This marker is included in the El Camino Real de los Tejas National Historic Trail marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Exploration • Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the El Camino Real de los Tejas National Historic Trail series list.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Moseley's Ferry (approx. 2.7 miles away); Near Homesite of Judge Andrew S. Broaddus (approx. 7.1 miles away); Cooks Point (approx. 7.1 miles away); Kings Highway (approx. 7.1 miles away); The CW&BV and I&GN Railroads in Bryan (approx. 8 miles away); La Salle Hotel (approx. 8.1 miles away); Queen Theater (approx. 8.1 miles away); Carnegie Public Library (approx. 8.1 miles away).
+Moseley's Ferry (approx. 2.7 miles away); Brazos River Levee (approx. 2.8 miles away); Near Homesite of Judge Andrew S. Broaddus (approx. 7.1 miles away); Cooks Point (approx. 7.1 miles away); Kings Highway (approx. 7.1 miles away); Saint Andrew's Episcopal Church (approx. 8 miles away); The CW&BV and I&GN Railroads in Bryan (approx. 8 miles away); La Salle Hotel (approx. 8.1 miles away).
 Touch for a list and map of all markers in Bryan.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 15, 2013, by Gregory Walker of La Grange, Texas.
-This page has been viewed 976 times since then and 4 times this year.
-Photos: 1, 2, 3. submitted on September 15, 2013, by Gregory Walker of La Grange, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on February 7, 2019.
+It was originally submitted on September 15, 2013, by Gregory Walker of La Grange, Texas.
+This page has been viewed 1,078 times since then and 40 times this year.
+Photos: 1. submitted on September 15, 2013, by Gregory Walker of La Grange, Texas.
+2. submitted on February 7, 2019, by Brian Anderson of Atascocita, Texas.
+3, 4. submitted on September 15, 2013, by Gregory Walker of La Grange, Texas.
+5. submitted on February 7, 2019, by Brian Anderson of Atascocita, Texas. • Bernard Fisher was the editor who published this page.